qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (3) - Send To Topic.md

 Batch binding Topic in the consumption logic, the maximum size can support a batch of 1000
 ```

-### 2.3 Splite Topic
+### 2.3 Split Topic

 ```
-In order to reduce ineffective and repetitive waste of resources, we must focus on two aspects
+To reduce ineffective and repetitive waste of resources, we must focus on two aspects
-1. Multi-dimensional subdivision of topics, such as: client version, country, preferred music style, etc.
+1. Multi-dimensional subdivision of topics, such as client version, country, preferred music style, etc.
 2. Try to ensure that there is no duplication between users bound to each Topic
 ```